 - 4. Shopkeeper’s privilege

-- 5. Penalties for unlawful citizen’s arrest
+- 5. Penalties for unlawful citizen’s arrests

-3. Use of force in citizen’s arrests in Nevada
+3. Use of force

-4. Shopkeeper’s privilege in Nevada
+4. Shopkeeper’s privilege

 Nevada law permits storekeepers to take suspected thieves into custody and detain them on the premises in a reasonable manner and for a reasonable length of time until the police can arrive.
 Some merchants opt to release suspects without calling the authorities as long as the suspects turn over the stolen goods.4